Slow Cooker scalloped potatoes are the way to go especially when you’re busy during the holidays.

 There’s nothing worse than having everything ready but there’s no way to cook it.
 The oven is full and how are you going to have everything done and still warm all at the same time.
 You really need the help of a Crock or throwing russet potatoes in Instant Pot too in these situations.

-You can throw in diced ham if you want to make it more of a main dish, or just season cooked potatoes to be served with your protein.
+For our Crockpot scalloped potatoes and ham recipe, you can throw in precooked meat if you want to make it more of a main dish, or just season cooked potatoes to be served with your protein.